A Free Calculator to Compare Health Insurance Plans from your Marketplace or Employer

-Spending on out-of-network providers may increase your spending some in normal years (i.e. for out-of-network naturopaths, chiropractors, or just favorite doctors who aren’t in your insurer’s network).
-But for many people this is mostly significant in worst-case situations — some special injury or illness for which you need a specialized clinic or doctor that is not in your insurer’s network. (i.e. You need to fly to the Mayo Clinic or some such for a special cancer treatment.)
+Out-of-network spending is mostly significant in worst-case situations — some special injury or illness for which you need a specialized clinic or doctor that is not in your insurer’s network. (i.e. You need to fly to the Mayo Clinic or some such for a special cancer treatment.)

 Traditionally, out-of-network charges have been more of an issue for rural dwellers who might need to travel to get care, but insurers are paring their networks severely these days, even in urban centers.

 Some plans have no out-of-pocket limit on out-of-network payments: In some you’re responsible for unlimited percentage copays, while in others (Exclusive Provider Organizations or EPOs, and many perhaps most HMOs) there’s no out-of-network coverage at all; you pay for everything.
 These plans will usually save you money on premiums; you have to decide whether that savings is worth the (perhaps unlikely) risk of needing an out-of-network provider.
 The risks: 1.
 You’ll have to pay for the provider; 2.
 You’ll have to decide whether to pay for the provider.